 On behalf of the Florham Park Rotary, we hope you and your families are doing well during this challenging time.

 We sincerely appreciate your understanding during this global challenge, and look forward to hearing about your interest in Florham Park Rotary and our activities.
-This year's Scholarship Award program is nearing completion, as of this second week in May, and we will conform with plans and arrangements of the schools involved, with award announcements and grants expected to take place in mid-June.
+This year's Scholarship Award program was consummated in July, with three awards completed.
+In addition, a Service Above Self award was granted to Dale Bridge of Florham Park.